 5.4 Music Teachers are responsible for setting their own Music Teacher Fee.
 Any request to change pricing must be communicated to Music Stories.
-All Music Teachers warrant that the prices set by them on the Website are comparable to the prices being offered and advertised on other sites.

 5.5 Music Teachers should accept or reject Bookings for Lessons and respond to messages received from Music Stories and Users promptly.

 5.6 Music Teachers agree not to solicit Musicians or disintermediate Music Stories, or attempt to solicit Musicians or disintermediate Music Stories, in any way, at the time of booking any Lesson with any Musician, during any period of confirmed Bookings with any Musician or at any time within six months of the date of the most recent Booking with the relevant Musician.